Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Experiments

 \section{Experiments}

 In this section, we first describe the datasets used in this study in Section~\ref{dataset}.
 Evaluation metrics for quantitatively evaluating the method performance are described in Section~\ref{metric}.
 The quantitative and qualitative comparison of our approach to other state-of-the-art methods is presented in Section~\ref{quantitative} and Section~\ref{qualitative}, respectively.
 Finally, we thoroughly validate the effectiveness of our proposed approach by conducting an extensive analysis in Section~\ref{analysis}.
-All our experiments are implemented on a single GeForce RTX 2080 Ti GPU with 384$\times$384 resolution.
 Our method is abbreviated as TMO.